Resources

 For researchers working with children

-- PowerPoint autocoding for automatically coding participant responses from PowerPoint stimuli to an Excel spreadsheet
+- PowerPoint autocoding for automatically coding participant responses from Microsoft PowerPoint stimuli to an Excel spreadsheet

 For prospective psychology graduate students